approov/quickstart-nativescript/QUICKSTART-README.md

 tns run ios --teamId XXXXXXXXXX (This is your 10 character Team ID)
 ```

-Now grab a shape and enjoy the endless family fun!
+You should be able to get a valid response from the Hello button.

 ## ADDING APPROOV SUPPORT